 15) Tofu Noodle Bowl

-Tofu can definitely reach 30g; just use a firm portion (about half a standard block) and press it so it browns nicely.
-Toss with noodles and a peanut sauce made from peanut butter, soy sauce, lime, and a little water.
-For added crunch, include shredded carrots or cucumber.
-For additional protein, consider using edamame or a higher-protein type of noodle.
+Tofu can definitely reach 30g; simply use a firm portion (about half a standard block) and press it so it browns nicely.
+Toss with noodles and a peanut sauce made using peanut butter, soy sauce, lime, and a bit of water.
+You can also add some crunch with shredded carrots or cucumber.
+If you want more protein, you can use edamame or a higher protein noodle.

 16) Turkey Chili